encode/django-rest-framework/docs/api-guide/permissions.md

 ## DjangoModelPermissions

 This permission class ties into Django's standard `django.contrib.auth` [model permissions][contribauth].
-When applied to a view that has a `.model` property, authorization will only be granted if the user *is authenticated* and has the *relevant model permissions* assigned.
+This permission must only be applied to views that has a `.queryset` property set.
+Authorization will only be granted if the user *is authenticated* and has the *relevant model permissions* assigned.

 * `POST` requests require the user to have the `add` permission on the model.
 * `PUT` and `PATCH` requests require the user to have the `change` permission on the model.